ciromattia/kcc/README.md

 ﻿# KCC

-**KindleComicConverter** is a Python app to convert comic files or folders to ePub or Panel View MOBI.
+**Kindle Comic Converter** is a Python app to convert comic files or folders to ePub or Panel View MOBI.
 It was initally developed for Kindle but since v2.2 it outputs valid ePub 2.0 so _**despite its name, KCC is actually a comic to EPUB converter that every e-reader owner can happily use**_.
 It can also optionally optimize images by applying a number of transformations.